NationalSecurityAgency/ghidra/CONTRIBUTING.md

 - Isolate multiple patches from each other.
 If you wish to make several independent patches, do so in separate, smaller pull requests that can be reviewed more easily.
 - Avoid submitting self-generated binary files as part of your pull request.
-Despite your best intentions, our policy forbids accepting them because we cannot effectly review and validate their content.
+Despite your best intentions, our policy forbids accepting them because we cannot effectively review and validate their content.
 - Be prepared to answer questions from reviewers.
 They may have further questions before accepting your patch, and may even propose changes.
 Please accept this feedback constructively, and not as a rejection of your proposed change.